Introduction to Agile Process Model

 - Working software developed frequently.

-- More importance on communication as well and teamwork.
+- More importance on communication as well as teamwork.

 Disadvantages:

-- Estimation of effort requirement may go wrong some times as it is little stress on planning.
+- Estimating effort requirements may sometimes go wrong as it is little stress on planning.

 - The chances of the off-track are more for large projects and where there are frequent changes.